Do Tea Bags Contain Plastic?

 At Ayusa Tea, we take great pride in offering the purest cup of Guayusa tea.
 Guayusa (pronounced why-you-sa) is an ancient herb from Ecuador.
 We wanted to ensure that we found out the implications for our customers of our role in the environmental impact of how our tea is packaged and enjoyed.

 At Ayusa our Pyramid Tea Bags are biodegradable and bleach-free – and you won’t find any of those pesky staples.
-Let’s talk about the rest of the industry, so you can be informed.

 Would You Like Sugar, Milk Or Plastic?